Euro weakens as equity-market selloff hits sentiment

 Comments from Federal Reserve officials expressing concern about a potential global slowdown have encouraged some investors to bet the rate-hike cycle could be near its end.

-U.S. 10-year Treasury yields pulled back slightly, removing some support for the greenback.
+U.S. 10-year Treasury yields US10YT=RR pulled back slightly, removing some support for the greenback.

 Overnight, the dollar was also weighed down by weak U.S. housing data.